RocketChat/docs-old/3. Installing and Updating/3. Using Docker/Docker - Nginx SSL - Hubot.md

 **Install Nginx**
 `sudo apt-get install nginx`

 #### 5a.
-Using a commercial SSL cert:
+Using a commercial SSL cert (recommended):
+If don't have a certificate you can grab one for free at [Let's Encrypt](https://letsencrypt.org/).

-If you want to use a self-signed SSL cert instead, skip this part and continue at "Self-Signed SSL" below.
+Of if you want to use a self-signed SSL cert instead, skip this part and continue at [Self-Signed SSL](#5b-self-signed-ssl) below.

 **Install the private key (created when you generated the CSR):**
 `sudo nano /etc/nginx/certificate.key`